ScaleBio/ScaleRna/docs/analysisParameters.md

 ## Inputs
-The workflow can either start from an Illumina sequencer runFolder (bcl files) or a directory with fastq files.
+The workflow can either start from an Illumina sequencer run folder (bcl files) or a directory with fastq files.
 Specify either
 * runFolder : "path/to/runFolder" <br>
 OR
 * fastqDir : "path/to/fastqs"

-where fastqDir is a directory containing all input fastq files.
+where `fastqDir` is a directory containing all input fastq files.
 See [Fastq Generation](fastqGeneration.md) for details on file names, etc.

-When starting from a sequencer run folder the workflow uses Illumina [bcl-convert](https://support.illumina.com/sequencing/sequencing_software/bcl-convert.html) for automatic fastq generation.
+`runFolder` is the top-level directory for a sequencer output (containg `RunInfo.xml`). the workflow uses Illumina [bcl-convert](https://support.illumina.com/sequencing/sequencing_software/bcl-convert.html) for automatic fastq generation.

 ### Sample Information
 * samples : "samples.csv"

-A [file](examples/samples.csv) listing all samples in the analysis with their names, barcode sequences and optional sample settings
+A [file](examples/samples.csv) listing all samples in the analysis with their names, sample barcodes (RT) and optional sample settings

 ### Reference Genome
 * genome : "/genomes/grch38/genome.json"